-10.3.1 An Open Competition must be used when the Procurement Value is expected to be \$100,000 or more, unless a Non-Standard Procurement is justified in accordance with Part 11 of this By-law and applicable procedures and protocols.
+10.3.1 An Open Competition must be used when the Procurement Value is expected to be \$100,000 or more unless a Non-Standard Procurement is justified in accordance with Part 11 of this By-law and applicable procedures and protocols.

-- 10.3.2 Invitational Competition may be used when the Procurement Value is expected to exceed \$50,000 and be less than \$100,000 and it is possible to obtain competitive Bids based on precisely defined requirements for which a clear or single solution exists. - 10.3.3 There may be instances when the Procurement Value is expected to be less than \$100,000 where, at the discretion of the Treasurer and the respective Commissioner, it will be more appropriate to solicit Bids using an Open Competition. - 10.3.4 The Bid Solicitation is issued to at least three Suppliers.
-The Invitational Competition may be based solely on price or may consider other evaluation criteria included in the Bid Solicitation. - 10.3.5 Invitational Competitions will be managed by the Purchasing Section, with the cooperation and involvement of the Department, unless the Treasurer has delegated the authority to conduct an Invitational Competition to a Commissioner, on either a standing basis or a case-by-case basis. - 10.3.6 Where a Commissioner has been delegated authority to conduct an Invitational Competition, the Commissioner is responsible and accountable for ensuring that the process is conducted in accordance with applicable procedures and protocols, and must provide an approved Purchase Requisition, with the results of the Invitational Competition attached, to the Purchasing Section for processing.
+- 10.3.2 Invitational Competition may be used when the Procurement Value is expected to exceed \$50,000 and be less than \$100,000 and it is possible to obtain competitive Bids based on precisely defined requirements for which a clear or single solution exists. - 10.3.3 There may be instances when the Procurement Value is expected to be less than \$100,000 where, at the discretion of the Treasurer and the respective Commissioner, it will be more appropriate to solicit Bids using an Open Competition. - 10.3.4 The Bid Solicitation is issued to at least three Suppliers, with the goal that at least one is a local business, social enterprise, or diverse-owned Supplier.
+The Invitational Competition will consider price, Best Value, Social Value considerations and other evaluation criteria included in the Bid Solicitation. - 10.3.5 Invitational Competitions will be managed by the Purchasing Section, with the cooperation and involvement of the Department, unless the Treasurer has delegated the authority to conduct an Invitational Competition to a Commissioner, on either a standing basis or a case-by-case basis. - 10.3.6 Where a Commissioner has been delegated authority to conduct an Invitational Competition, the Commissioner is responsible and accountable for ensuring that the process is conducted in accordance with applicable procedures and protocols, and must provide an approved Purchase Requisition, with the results of the Invitational Competition attached to the Purchasing Section for processing.